seedoff/blockthecomment/README.md

 ## How to use.
 in Chrome,
-open "Options" in popup menu from ublock origin or adblock, adblock plus. insert this address right after check the "import..." of Custom section at the bottom of Filter lists tabb
+1. Open "Options" in popup menu from ublock origin or adblock, adblock plus.
+2. Insert this address right after check the "import..." of Custom section at the bottom of Filter lists tab:

 https://raw.githubusercontent.com/seedoff/blockthecomment/master/filter.txt

-and then, you can update filter list right away.
+and then, you can update filter list right away. it's easy, isn't it?

 feedback always welcome.
 Thank you.